 Taking good care of your camera is all about will: either you do or you don’t.
 With cameras being quite expensive, it would really be a pity if your lack of care meant you had to replace it sooner rather than later.
 Even if you have a relatively cheap camera model, it still pays to take good care of it because it’s great training for the future, when you eventually buy a pricier camera after years of honing your skill!

-It doesn’t take much effort or time to look after your precious camera on a regular basis.
+Looking after and taking care of your camera on a regular basis doesn’t take much effort or time.
 If you do, you’ll be rewarded with a camera that gives you years of enjoyable use.